subinkim/HSS_S33A/projects/finalproject/README.md

     - city: stores the list of cities that user has visited in the trip
     - info: description about the trip
     - id: id given to schedule.

-## Thank you for the wonderful summer!
-Thank you for the wonderful 7 weeks that I could spend here at Harvard.
-This was a great learning experience for me.
-I hope that with this experience, I could reach closer to my dream of becoming a developer.
-Thank you for spending your time marking my assignments and writing comments on how to improve them, Alex.
-Those have been very helpful.
-Have a nice rest of the summer!